Neurotically Yours: History

 The comic book series was created first.
 It focused solely on Germaine; Foamy only made random comments about the current situation.
 Germaine's design was noticeably based on Devi D's design from Jhonen Vasquez's comic I Feel Sick, and Mathers admitted she was a source of inspiration.

-The webseries debuted in late 2001.
+The webseries debuted on September 10, 2001.
 It started with this same set-up, but over the years Germaine's character took a back seat as Foamy developed into an angry, "wisdom-spreading" cult leader and his rants against society became increasingly popular.
 Episodes are mainly located at Ill Will Press, YouTube, and Newgrounds.
 A new episode of Neurotically Yours is posted approximately once every two weeks.
 To date, there are over 400 official episodes of Neurotically Yours.
 There are also a number of fan-produced episodes circulated among various fan sites on the Internet.

 In 2009, Mathers began hosting all of the Neurotically Yours webtoons exclusively on YouTube and Newgrounds.
 Two reasons provided for the change-over included poor quality copies being made and distributed without credit to Mathers.
 Mathers also cited overall bandwidth usage, stating that the monthly bills were "insane".
 Having changed over to YouTube, Mathers was able to provide viewers with a feed to subscribe to more episodes (both current and past episodes), as well as limiting his overall monthly bill, thus making site maintenance easier.

 From 2009 to 2011, Mathers published Neurotically Yours in a comic-strip format.
 Most of the strips were single-panel format, with the occasional entry in two or three panels.